Welcome from Mrs Philbrook and Miss Golawska

 Spelling homework will be sent home each week as well.
 These are linked to the Read Write Inc spelling programme that is followed in school.
 Your child will be set a list of words of varying lengths each week to practise as well as writing out a definition for the word and including the word in a sentence.

-As well as this Jumping Orange Words will be set.
+As well as this, Jumping Orange Words will be set.
 These are from the Year 3 and 4 Curriculum list of words.
 A list of 6 of these will be sent home each week.
 These should be practiced in the same way as the other spelling words.

 The spelling test and the times tables test will be on Friday morning.

 Children should read daily for 10 minutes every evening if possible.
 Please record a comment in your child’s homework book so we can keep track of their reading.
+Here is the link to a list of suggested Reading for Year 4.

 Guided reading sessions now take place during the school day, to ensure that every child is given the opportunity to read at least once a week with adult support.
-See below for the Guided Reading Timetable for the week.

 A Take Home Task will be set each term which links to the topic for that term.